gomidi/midi/README.md

 ## Status

-supported Go versions: 1.2 to 1.8.
+Supported Go versions: 1.2 to 1.8.
+Supported OS/architecture: Should work on all OS/architectures that Go supports (is tested on Linux, but no OS specific code).

 alpha (usable, but API may change)